 Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 Carcoar is currently maintaining very healthy storage levels.
-At 87.4% capacity, the facility is holding 36 GL of water.
+With a current fill rate of 91.3%, the reservoir contains 36 GL.
 The local water grid benefits significantly from this stable storage level.

-Agriculture in the surrounding areas of New South Wales depends heavily on the water security provided by Carcoar.
+Beyond standard municipal supply, Carcoar is a vital asset for the regional agricultural economy in New South Wales.
 Irrigation allocations are directly tied to these storage metrics.
 Without the buffer provided by this massive 36 GL storage, regional farming would face extreme volatility.

 The Bureau of Meteorology's climate outlooks will play a pivotal role in predicting the future inflows for this catchment.
 State water authorities utilize highly sophisticated monitoring tools to ensure every drop is accounted for.
 Given the unpredictable nature of Australia's climate, from La Niña flooding to El Niño droughts, maintaining a dynamic operational strategy for Carcoar is absolutely essential.